-Often seen colonizing abandoned farms fields just outside D.C., the red cedar is an evergreen tree with beautiful reddish-brown bark and small cones that are eaten by birds and other wildlife.
-Red cedars are very low to no-maintenance, and can thrive in urban soils.
+Often seen colonizing abandoned farm fields just outside DC, the red cedar is an evergreen tree with beautiful reddish-brown bark and small cones that are eaten by birds and other wildlife.
+Red cedars are very low to no-maintenance and can thrive in urban soils.

 Size and Light Requirements

 Red cedars prefers full sun, and within about 40 years may attain a height of 30 feet.

 Find Another Tree